MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ### ERROR: ImageBuildFailure

-This error returns when the  Docker image environment is being built.
+This error is returned when the Docker image environment is being built.
 You can check the build log for more information on the failure.
 The build log is located in the default storage for your Azure Machine Learning workspace.

 The exact location might be returned as part of the error, for example `"the build log under the storage account '[storage-account-name]' in the container '[container-name]' at the path '[path-to-the-log]'"`.